Primal-Attention: Self-attention through Asymmetric Kernel SVD in Primal Representation: Numerical Experiments

 \paragraph{Long-Range Arena Benchmark} Long-Range Arena (LRA)~\cite{tay2020long} is a benchmark for the long-sequence scenarios, including equation calculation (ListOps)~\cite{nangia2018listops}, review classification (Text)~\cite{maas2011learning}, document retrieval (Retrieval)~\cite{radev2013acl}, image classification (Image)~\cite{krizhevsky2009learning} and image spatial dependencies (Pathfinder)~\cite{linsley2018learning}.
 We follow the settings in~\cite{xiong2021nystromformer} with PyTorch.
 The Transformer backbone is set with 2 layers, hidden dimension 128 with 2 heads and embedding dimension 64 with mean pooling, where Reformer (Re.) uses 2 hashes, Performer (Per.) has 256 random feature dimensions and Linformer (Lin.) uses a projection dimension of 256. {Our hyper-parameter is set from $\eta\in\{0.05, 0.1\}$, $s\in\{20, 30\}$.} Experiments are conducted on a single NVIDIA Tesla V100 SXM2 32GB GPU.

 From the reported top-1 test accuracy in Table~\ref{tab::lra}, our PrimalFormer shows better accuracy while achieves top efficiency (see Table~\ref{tab::efficiency}) than several efficient self-attention counterparts including Reformer, Performer and Linformer.
 Notably, our model Primal.$+$Trans.~achieves the state-of-the-art accuracy of $60.4\%$, which is $1.6\%$ higher than Transformer, and $1.2\%$ higher than the currently best YOSO-E, showing that the deployed Primal-Attention is able to boost the performance upon canonical Transformer distinctively.
-On top of it, Primal.$+$Trans.~has distinctively higher efficiency and require much less memory than the canonical Transformer as in Table~\ref{tab::efficiency}.
-Compared to Table \ref{tab::timeseries} with simpler data, Primal.$+$Trans.~further achieves performance gain over PrimalFormer.
-The reason can be that the shallower (the first) layer needs more model capacity for depicting the data patterns in the learning, while the deep (the second) layer captures less detailed features and is regularized with more informative feature learning through our Primal-Attention.
-This experiment shows that our Primal-Attention can serve as a more efficient complementary self-attention mechanism to the standard ones with boosted performances.
+On top of it, Primal.$+$Trans.~has distinctively higher efficiency and require much less memory than the canonical Transformer as in Table~\ref{tab::efficiency}, {and our Primal.~outperforms all compared variants of efficient Transformer.} Compared to Table \ref{tab::timeseries} with simpler data, Primal.$+$Trans.~further achieves performance gain over PrimalFormer.
+The reason can be that the shallower (the first) layer needs more model capacity for depicting the data patterns in the learning, while the deep (the second) layer captures less detailed features and is regularized with more informative feature learning through our Primal-Attention. {The efficiency of our Primal-Attention are further pronounced with longer sequences than that of the UEA benchmark in Table \ref{tab::timeseries_efficiency}.}